 European Voluntary Service (EVS) gives young people (18-30 years) the opportunity to volunteer in another country, either within or outside the EU.
 The EVS programme is funded by the European Union as part of their official Youth Programme, it aims to develop solidarity, mutual understanding and tolerance among young people and to promote active citizenship.

-You will receive free accommodation, food, insurance and monthly ‘pocket money’.
+You will receive free accommodation, food, insurance and a small personal allowance.
 The only thing you might have to pay is a very small part of your travel costs.
-EVS volunteers working for more than two months abroad can get additional support to learn the language used during their volunteering.
+Support for language learning is also available.

 A successful EVS project requires close co-operation between the sending and receiving organisations and the volunteer.
-VSI has been accredited by the national EU agency in Ireland Leargas as an EVS coordinating, sending and receiving organisation and we have many years experience of sending EVS volunteers.
+VSI has been accredited by Leargas, the national EU agency in Ireland, as an EVS coordinating, sending and receiving organisation and we have many years’ experience of sending EVS volunteers.
 We support volunteers at all stages of an EVS project:

-- Support during the project – once registered with VSI as your sending organization VSI will keep in regular contact with you at all stages, including during the project placement.
+- Support during the project – once registered with VSI as your sending organisation VSI will keep in regular contact with you at all stages, including during the project placement.

 - Debriefing, evaluation and ‘next steps’ after the project.

-- Have a look at VSI’s current vacancies – (these are projects that VSI has arranged with our partners.
-VSI is the only organisation that is recruiting volunteers for these projects – so that means less competition!)
+- Have a look at VSI’s current vacancies.
+These are projects that VSI has arranged with our partners.
+VSI is the only organisation in Ireland that is recruiting volunteers for these projects.

 - Find EVS is a website set up by former EVS volunteers to assist people finding a suitable EVS project.
 They list projects seeking EVS volunteers.

-Follow the instructions at the project description, usually it’s similar to applying for a job and you will need to send them your CV and a motivation letter, some will ask you to complete an application form, sometimes with a section for you to forward to your sending organisation to complete.
+You may apply directly through VSI or through the projects database, either way, follow the instructions in the project description, usually it’s similar to applying for a job and you will need to send them your CV and a motivation letter, some will ask you to complete an application form, sometimes with a section for you to forward to your sending organisation to complete.
 If the receiving organisation feels that you would be suitable for the position they will usually contact you to arrange an interview via Skype.
 Please let us know if you are invited for an interview.

 It usually takes a few months between finding a project, being accepted and starting so start your project search as early as possible.

-The programme works by helping volunteers to make contact with accredited hosting organisations.
-Organisations select the volunteers that they would like to host on the basis of the interest that the volunteer brings to the project.
-You are not expected to have qualifications in any particular area and you cannot be excluded because you don't have such a qualification.
-In the end, however, the organisation will select the volunteer(s) it will work with so it is important to select project that you are genuinely interested in.
+Organisations select the volunteers that they would like to host based on the interest that the volunteer brings to the project.
+You are not expected to have qualifications in any particular area and you cannot be excluded because you don't have such qualifications.
+In the end, however, the organisation will select the volunteer(s) it will work with so it is important to select a project that you are genuinely interested in.
 You should also take care to make it clear to potential hosts that you are very interested in their work and would like to contribute to the organisation.

-To register with VSI as your sending organisation tell us a bit more about yourself.
-Complete the EVS Volunteer Application Form
+To register with VSI as your sending organisation tell us a bit more about yourself and complete the EVS Volunteer Application Form

-IMPORTANT: In general an individual can take part in only one EVS, and the maximum duration is 12 months.
+IMPORTANT: In general, an individual can take part in only one EVS, and the maximum total duration is 12 months.
 There is an exception to this if the volunteer takes part in a group EVS project up to 2 months but this would be arranged specially, contact us for more info.
 Also, if someone would need extra help to volunteer on the EVS programme, for example if you left school early or if you have a disability, then it’s possible to take part in 2 EVS projects, up to a total of 12 months.
-If you would like to take part in an EVS and think that you would need extra help you can contact us to discuss it privately, please contact Helen: helen @ vsi.ie, or talk about it with your youth worker.
+If you would like to take part in an EVS and think that you would need extra help you can contact us to discuss it privately, please contact Mateja: firstname.lastname@example.org, or talk about it with your youth worker.